hackerschoice/hackerschoice.github.io/ssh-it/berserker/how-it-works/index.md

 No data is written to the target's host hard drive.
 All is kept in memory.

 SSH has a 128k limit for passing arguments. *That ought to be enough for everyone*.
-Otherwise have a look how this limitation is overcome in [ssh-it's hook.sh](https://github.com/hackerschoice/ssh-it/blob/main/src/hook.sh) (pipeing a script with ```dd``` into a remote bash variable and executing the string from memory is a thing....).
+Otherwise have a look how this limitation is overcome in [ssh-it's hook.sh](https://github.com/hackerschoice/ssh-it/blob/main/src/hook.sh) (piping a script with ```dd``` into a remote bash variable and executing the string from memory is a thing....).

 ### Bash Command line parsing